Meeting Time: August 15, 2024 at 9:00am PDT

 • Default_avatar

-Scott Baly about 1 month ago
+Scott Baly 3 months ago

 The newly build West Annex Fresno County jail that cost taxpayers $100 million sits empty.
 From the beginning of construction my fear has been that this building would be used to incarcerate homeless people.
 On the cusp of its opening, we see this county ordinance that could be utilized by law enforcement to do exactly that.
 Incarceration is not the way to fix our unhoused population.
 Homelessness is caused by a combination of poverty, mental illness and addiction.
 Homelessness is not a crime.
 Our society is judged by how it treats its most vulnerable people.
 The United States of America already incarcerates more people per capita than any other country on the planet.
 How can we call our country "the land of the free" when we continue to lock up so many of our people?
 I strongly oppose this ordinance.